alsyefs/notion/README.md

 ## Configuration Setup

-For security, create a `secret.py` file in the root directory.
+For security, create a `.env` file in the root directory using the provided sample in [`.env.example`](samples/.env.example).
 This file is excluded from version control.
 Add the following variables:

 1. `NOTION_API_TOKEN`: Your Notion integration token.
 2. `NOTION_DATABASE_ID`: The ID of the database you want to track.